aws-samples/reinvent2015-dev309/README.md

 Shows an example of a control plane for log processing jobs, that can support job batching.
 Includes an example of how this control plane might be called for a simple example job.

+# redshift_operations.rb

+Shows some Redshift cluster management operations, based on the pattern used in the presentation.